Last Updated 01/05/25

 GDPR states that I must have a lawful basis for processing your personal data.
 There are different lawful bases depending on the stage at which I am processing your data.
 I have explained these below:

-If you have had therapy with me and it has now ended, I will use legitimate interest as my lawful basis for holding and using your personal information.
+• Once our work together ends, I will use ‘legitimate interest’ as my lawful basis for holding and using your personal information.

-GDPR also makes sure that I look after any sensitive personal information that you may disclose to me appropriately.
+• GDPR also makes sure that I look after any sensitive personal information that you may disclose to me appropriately.
 This type of information is called ‘special category personal information’.
-The lawful basis for me processing any special categories of personal information is consent initially.
-I will then retain any counselling records in case of the need to reference them in the future (the official legal basis is to defend against potential legal claims).
+The lawful basis for me processing such personal information is ‘consent’ initially.
+I will then retain any the records in case of the need to reference them in the future, the official legal basis for this is to ‘defend against potential legal claims’.

 How I use your information

 When I receive contact from you with an enquiry about my counselling services I will collect information to help me to satisfy your enquiry.
 This will include your name, contact details, your mental and physical health information and GP details, or if your enquiry relates to your child, their name, health information and GP details.
-This information is not shared with any third party unless you specifically ask me to share your enquiry.
 If you decide not to proceed I will ensure all your personal data is deleted within one year.
 If you would like me to delete this information sooner, please let me know.

-While you are accessing counselling be assured that everything you discuss with me is confidential.
+While you are accessing my counselling or supervision service be assured that everything you discuss with me is confidential.
 That confidentiality will only be broken if I have a legal or ethical responsibility to share information.
 I will always try to speak to you about this first, unless there are safeguarding issues that prevent this.

-I will keep a record of your personal details to help the counselling services run smoothly.
-These details are kept securely and are not shared with any third party.
+I will keep a record of your personal details to help my service run smoothly.
+These are kept securely.
 I will keep written notes of each session, which are kept secure.
 I hold data in a secure paper filing system.
 For security reasons text messages are deleted after I have viewed them.
 If there is relevant information contained in a text message I will transfer the information to your notes.
-Likewise, any email correspondence will be deleted after it has been actioned usually within 6 months, any information relevant to your counselling will be transferred to your notes.
+Likewise, any email correspondence will be deleted after it has been actioned usually within 6 months, any information relevant to your sessions will be transferred to your notes.

 If your child /young person accessed therapy with me and during the course of therapy I took action regarding a safeguarding concern I am obliged to hold these records until the child’s 25th birthday.